-159. Second, the loss of certification irreparably harms Harvard's ability to compete with other institutions for the most qualified applicants at home and abroad.
+- 214. Second, the loss of certification irreparably harms Harvard's ability to compete with other institutions for the most qualified applicants at home and abroad.
 In our interconnected global economy, a university that cannot welcome students from all corners of the world is at a competitive disadvantage.
 Harvard's F-1 and J-1 visa programs are therefore a key factor in maintaining its standing in academia.
-If DHS's action is permitted to stand, Harvard will not be able to offer admission to any new visa holder students for at least the next two class years, see 8 C.F.R. § 214.4(i)(1)-(2), and perhaps longer, since once DHS takes the drastic action of withdrawing certification, it forever retains discretion whether to allow Harvard ever to petition for renewed certification, id. § 214.4(a)(2).
-Even if Harvard were ever to regain certification, future applicants may shy away from applying out of fear of further reprisals from the government.

-160. Third, the abrupt revocation of certification impairs the educational experience of all Harvard students by diminishing the global character and overall strength of the institution.
+If the government's actions are permitted to stand, Harvard will not be able to offer admission to any new visa holder students for at least the next two class years, see 8 C.F.R. § 214.4(i)(1)-(2), and perhaps longer, since once DHS takes the drastic action of withdrawing certification, it forever retains discretion whether to allow Harvard ever to petition for renewed certification, id. § 214.4(a)(2).
+Even if Harvard were ever to regain certification or the President were to rescind the Proclamation, future applicants may shy away from applying out of fear of further reprisals from the government. - 215.
+Third, the abrupt revocation of certification and the unprecedented Proclamation targeting Harvard impair the educational experience of all Harvard students by diminishing the global character and overall strength of the institution.
 This is particularly true for specific programs that offer richer experiences when they feature dialogue between students from different backgrounds.
 For instance, the Harvard Kennedy School curriculum focuses on global politics, international systems of governance, and similar topics on which F-1 and J-1 visa holders can provide unique and direct commentary.
 Similarly, Harvard Law School's LL.M. program is enhanced by the participation of F-1 and J-1 visa holders, who help deepen the community's understanding of comparative law and foreign legal systems.
 The loss of these international students materially diminishes the breadth of discussion and debate across the entire Harvard community and further irreparably damages Harvard and its reputation.